 You don’t need any liquid at all when using a slow cooker, but it’s a different story in the Instant Pot.
 This thing gets really hot very quickly, which means there’s no time for the ingredients to release their natural juices.
 That can turn your food into a burnt hockey puck before you know it.

 To solve the problem, you need some liquid (which also helps to create pressure inside the pot).
-You’ll need to adjust your slow cooker recipe so it has at least one cup of liquid.
+You’ll need to adjust your slow cooker recipe so it has at least 1 cup of liquid.
 Since liquid doesn’t evaporate in a pressure cooker, this added cup will still be there when you’re done cooking your food.
-If you’re worried about that creating a watered-down version of your favorite recipe, you can set your ingredients up on the steamer insert to keep them above the water line.
+If you’re worried about creating a watered-down version of your favorite recipe, you can set your ingredients up on the steamer insert to keep them above the water line.
 Or, use the Saute function after you’ve pressure cooked to boil off the excess liquid.

 2. Scale back your recipes

 If you wanted to, you could fill a slow cooker to the brim with ingredients.
 Not so much with the Instant Pot, which won’t pressurize if it’s too full.
 If it doesn’t pressurize, the food won’t cook properly, so make sure you’re scaling back your recipes.
 In general, you’ll need to keep the ingredients level below the 2/3 full “MAX FILL” line.
 If you’re cooking ingredients that expand (like beans, pasta or grains), only fill the Instant Pot to the halfway mark.
 The best instant pot recipes ensure you follow this step.

 3. Omit a few ingredients while cooking under pressure